acm-uiuc/sigtricity-web/about.md

 ---
 layout: page
-title: About
+title: About Us
 description: >-
-    SIGExample information.
+    About Us page for SIGtricity
 ---

-# About
+# About Us
 {:.no_toc}

 ## Table of contents